ic-timon/ic-timon/README.md

 ## Hello, This is Timon

-I am the Team Leader of the iCampus team, primarily responsible for overseeing the development of several projects involving the backend and Android platforms within the iCampus system.
-Additionally, I engage in research and development work commissioned by others, some of which cannot be revealed.
+I am the project leader of the iCampus, primarily responsible for overseeing the development of several projects involving the backend and Android platforms within the iCampus system.
+Additionally, I engage in research and development work commissioned by other clients, some of which cannot be disclosed.

-I am steadily progressing on the path of becoming a full-stack developer and advancing alongside our team.
+I am steadily progressing in becoming a full-stack developer and advancing alongside our team.

-🤔 Education: GDUT(****-****)
+🤔 Education: GDUT(-)
 - ******

 Since I started working in 2016, I have been engaged in system development.